jadecobra/python_tdd_exercises/source/AttributeError.rst

      ...
      module.function_99()

-  the terminal updates to show an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_
+  the terminal shows an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_

   .. code-block:: python

    E    AttributeError: module 'module' has no attribute 'function_1'

-  update ``module.py`` with the solution until all tests pass
+  change ``module.py`` with the solution until all tests pass

 *YOU DID IT AGAIN!* You now know